Naval Diving Unit (Singapore): Diving gear

+Weapons

 In popular culture

 The first publicly screened production involving the unit was the 1990 Channel 8 drama series titled Navy.

 The unit was also the subject of the 2015 Jack Neo film Ah Boys to Men 3: Frogmen which grossed S$7.8 million in the box office.
 It was filmed on location at the NDU headquarters in Sembawang Camp and some of the trainees and instructors participated in minor roles and as technical consultants.